NREL/OpenStudio-user-documentation/docs/reference/sketchup_plugin_interface.md

 - Shading surfaces and interior partitions can have constructions assigned.
 If they do have constructions, they will be rendered just as space surfaces are.
 - Construction properties of a surface can be applied directly to a surface, or they can be inherited from other objects (space, space type, story, or building).
 The first time you click the render by construction button, it shows hard assigned and inherited constructions.
 If you click it again, it shows only hard assigned constructions.
 Other surfaces do not have a render color.
 Clicking the render button again returns you to the default mode where hard assigned and inherited constructions are shown.

-As a note, this is not a render by material mode, so two constructions that have the same outside material, will have unique render colors.
+As a note, this is not a render by material mode.
+Hence, two constructions that have the same outside material will have unique render colors.
 However, in this render mode you can set render color using either the SketchUp paint bucket or the Inspector.
 To use the Inspector, select the construction object and set the RGB values.
 These color settings are part of the OpenStudio model and will be maintained the next time you open the model.

 ![Model in Render by Construction Mode](img/plugin_reference_guide/width_SU_info_construction.png)